 Nevada class actions often occur when a group of people has been injured by exposure to a dangerous product such as:

-And in 2019, many of the victims and families connected to the One October massacre in Las Vegas joined into a class action against the manufacturer of the shooter’s bump stock.1
+And in 2019, many of the victims and families connected to the One October massacre in Las Vegas joined a class action against the manufacturer of the shooter’s bump stock.1

 1. How does a Nevada class action suit work?